Rock Candy Mag Frequently Asked Questions

 What is Rock Candy magazine?

 Rock Candy Mag is a 100-page, full-colour bi-monthly rock mag available in glorious print – and a little bit grudgingly in digital format.
 It covers the sights, sounds and smells from the greatest era ever in hard rock music, the ’70s and ’80s.
 Maybe we’ll dip our toes into the ’90s once in a while.
 Depends how we’re feeling.
 But the mag is proudly, flag-wavingly, unapologetically nostalgic.
+Why?
+Because rock’n’roll was better then.

 Who’s writing for it?